LL-37 5mg

 Molecular Structure of LL-37

-The complete molecular specifications include:
+The full molecular specifications are:

 - Molecular Formula: C205H341N61O55